 5: Fitbit VS Garmin health tracking

 Smartwatches are more than just watches.
-They are tools that we can use to track our fitness and overall health as well.
+They are tools that we can use to track our fitness and overall health.

 Some of the most important features that you’ll want to look out for as far as health tracking is concerned are: